 4th graders are exploring energy in science with a hands-on Bumper Coasters activity!
 Students designed paper roller coasters and rolled marbles down the tracks to see how stored height energy turns into motion.
 Learning science has been a real roller coaster of fun! 🎢🔬✨

-27 days ago, Odyssey Elementary
+2 months ago, Odyssey Elementary

 Students work in pairs on laptops researching historical topics and creating PowerPoint presentations.
 One screen shows information about Gutenberg and the printing press.